Consumer attitudes

 'Building that trust is crucial, because virtual power plants require third-party access to consumers' devices and energy reserves,' he says.

-Research says that consumers don't currently see virtual power plants as an attractive value proposition.
-The key barriers are that people are unwilling to make the financial investment or give the energy company third-party access to devices.
+Research shows that consumers don’t yet see virtual power plants as an attractive option.
+The main barriers are the financial investment required and reluctance to give third-party access to their devices and stored energy.

-The Lab's efforts also involved students in real-life problem-solving, says Associate Professor Newton: 'We had our students looking at how to encourage people to sign up for a virtual power plant as one of their assignments,' he says.
-'This approach not only benefits students but also helps industry partners gain fresh insights into marketing strategies.'
+The Lab's efforts also involved students in real-life problem-solving, says Professor Newton: 'We had our students looking at how to encourage people to sign up for a virtual power plant as one of their assignments,' he says.
+'This approach not only benefited students but also helped industry partners gain fresh insights into marketing strategies.'

-Looking to the future, Associate Professor Newton sees transformation happening slowly but surely.
+Looking to the future, Professor Newton sees transformation happening slowly but surely.

 'In 50 years, the overwhelming majority of customers with batteries will probably be part of a virtual power plant,' he predicts.
 'It will be seen as bread and butter, a logical choice given the value it brings to households and the environment.'